seansoreilly/phrase-forge-groq-gen/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues.

-(Consider adding guidelines for commit messages, code style, etc., if applicable.)

 ## 📄 License

-This project is likely under a standard open-source license (e.g., MIT).
-Please add a `LICENSE` file to the repository.
+This project is under the MIT License.

 ---

-_This README was generated based on project documentation and codebase analysis._
+_Generate secure, memorable passphrases from your favorite music artists with AI._